Trade Stock Indices

 SP 500 - Standard and Poor's 500 Index

-Standard & Poor's 500 is a stock index that tracks capitalization of 500 stocks that represent major industries in American economy.
-The list of 500 companies is made up of stocks displayed in NYSE & NASDAQ.
+Standard & Poor's 500 is a stock index that tracks capitalization of the 500 stocks which represent major industries in American economy.
+The list of 500 companies is made up of stocks illustrated & displayed in NYSE & NASDAQ.

 One of the reason this stock index has more oscillations than other indexes is because it has more constituent stocks than other stock indexes.
 This index also has weighting component in its calculation which also contributes to making the stock index more volatile.